MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/security-features.md

 ## Constrained language mode

-**ConstrainedLanguage** mode protects your system by limiting the cmdlets and .NET types that are allowed in a PowerShell session.
+**ConstrainedLanguage** mode protects your system by limiting the cmdlets and .NET types allowed in a PowerShell session.
 For a full description, see [about_Language_Modes][04].

 ## Application Control